 It is possible to make your own Will using packs available from stationary shops.
 However, it is advisable to instruct a solicitor to do it for you.

 As far as the costs of making a Will are concerned, these can vary depending on the complexity of your requirements and circumstances.

 Instructing Seatons to prepare your Will gives you peace of mind knowing that we will follow your instructions and advise you fully.
-A simple Will costs from £100.00 plus VAT and a joint Will from £160.00 plus VAT.
+A simple Will costs from £200.00 plus VAT and a joint Will from £350.00 plus VAT.
 If your Will is more complicated, we will explain the fees to you in detail.
-We will also store your original Will free of charge and provide you with copies for your own records.
 Always ensure that your executors (if you have not appointed Seatons as your executors) know where your original Will is kept.

 It is a myth that if you make a Will something is bound to happen to you.
 However, it is surprising how life often throws up problems and surprises for us.
 Knowing your Will has been made, according to your wishes is important SO DON’T DELAY – CONTACT SEATONS AND MAKE YOUR WILL WITH US.

 Contact our expert Will Writers for a free no obligation chat on 01536 276300 or 01536 311690.
 We are also able to offer home visits.